 In Jacksonville, Congresswoman Brown was indispensable in funding the new Federal Courthouse in downtown Jacksonville.
 It revitalized a historic section of downtown which had become dilapidated.
-The district now includes the new Circuit Courthouse and City Hall; the latter occupies a restored downtown landmark.
+The district now includes the new Circuit Courthouse and City Hall.

 This only scratches the very limited surface of her work and includes none of her legislative accomplishments.

 But, this was not the Congresswoman Brown most of the public saw or knew.
 Her relations with the press were fraught from the beginning.
-The Florida Times-Union’s leadership and editorial board were populated by right-wing yes men and Republican hacks.
-They were always on the prowl for any negative angle they could use against Brown.
+The Florida Times-Union’s leadership included an editorial page editor who made Brown a target.
+He was always on the prowl for any negative angle he could use against Brown.

-Unfortunately, she made it too easy for those with an axe to grind against her.
+Unfortunately, she made it too easy for those with an axe to grind.
 From the moment she was sworn into Congress, she was bogged down from scandals that pre-dated her campaign.

 On August 30, 2016, she was defeated in the Democratic primary to retrain her Congressional seat.
 By the time she leaves office in January, she will have served in Congress for 24 years.